-To summarize our findings: credit lines improve the IRR by 4 percentage points on average, but this is driven by very well-performing funds.
-For most of the funds, the improvement, if any, is much smaller and only around 1 percentage point in the median case.
+To summarize our findings: credit lines improve IRR by four percentage points on average, but this is driven by very well-performing funds.
+For most funds, the improvement, if any, is much smaller and only around one percentage point in the median case.

 As the TVPI is reduced by a credit line, it is questionable that fund managers use them to pretty up their long-term performance statistics.
 There are two other reasons for their use: change in carried interest and enhancement of interim performance statistics.

 We show that carry payments of well-performing funds are slightly reduced, but this is more than offset by funds with IRRs around the hurdle that are able to make it into carry or increase the carry, which is 14 percent of funds in our sample.
 With regards to interim fund performance, funds with early mark-ups in their valuation can increase the TVPI statistic substantially in case of an outstanding credit line.